The Capital Humane Society is a non-profit organization that relies heavily on the generosity of the public.

 It is with these donations Capital Humane Society can continue to serve the community and provide animals with a safe and healthy home until they are adopted.
 Through your support, we can ensure all animals will receive the respect and care they deserve.

 Every single dollar makes a difference for the animals in our care.
-Make a one-time donation by using the "Donate Now" button at the top of your screen.
+Make a one-time donation by using the button below.

 Become A Monthly Donor

 The costs to spay/neuter, microchip and vaccinate an animal far exceed the adoption fee.
 A monthly credit card donation program helps care for the animals that come through our doors.

 Each tribute gift in memory or honor of a pet or a loved one, or just to celebrate the holidays, a birthday, graduation, wedding, retirement, anniversary or milestone life event, helps Capital Humane Society achieve our mission of saving thousands of animal lives every year.
 A certificate will be sent via mail to the recipient of the gift and will acknowledge the gift made to the shelter.